ntustison/Histograms/Text/stitched.md

   preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
 Additional details are provided in the Results section.

+[^5]: For completeness, we did run the same experiments detailed below using the uncorrected UVa images (and the previously reported parameters for linear binning) and the results were similar.
+These results can be found in the GitHub repository associated with this work.

 [^3]:  A software codename designating a work in progress simply based on a shared admiration between the first and last authors of Portuguese futebol.